 This is another combo kit that we can guarantee is handmade with love, creating a static and snag free combing experience.Here are the details:

-- Material: the comb is made from natural, sturdy wood and the brush is made from bamboo and 100% boar’s hair bristles.
+Material: the comb is made from natural, sturdy wood and the beard brush is made from bamboo and 100% boar’s hair bristles.

-- Shape: this comb is different than those reviewed so far, being only one sided, and it is fine-toothed.
+Shape: this comb is different than those reviewed so far, being only one-sided, and it is fine-toothed.
 It fits perfectly in the hand and works well and is easy to use, including on the mustache as well.
-The brush is oval shaped.
+The beard brush is oval shaped.

-- Size: the kit comes in a box measuring 1.6 x 2.1 x 4.7, but both the comb and brush are made to be the perfect pocket size for easy portability.
+Size: the kit comes in a box measuring 1.6 x 2.1 x 4.7, but both the comb and beard brush are made to be the perfect pocket size for easy portability.

-- The beard brush’s bristles are JUST right.
-Thicker than a lot of brushes, but not so coarse as to irritate your skin
+The beard brush’s bristles are JUST right.
+Thicker than a lot of beard brushes, but not so coarse as to irritate your skin

-- This kit has one of the best combs out on the market.
+This kit has one of the best beard wooden combs out on the market.
 It will untangle any knots you’re dealing with and is easy to handle.

-- Though not a big deal to us, this kit’s brush and comb are heavier than most.
+Though not a big deal to us, this kit’s beard brush and comb are heavier than most.

 This is a great little combo kit for newbies especially but offers value even to the experienced beardsmen.
 Here are the pros and cons we found:

-Alright, so these are, in our mind, some of the best bear combs and sets that any bearded dude could work with.
+Alright, so these are, in our mind, some of the best beard combs and sets that any bearded dude could work with.

 So, how do you make your decision?
 We’ll help you by classifying them into the following:

-- Best for Top Notch Quality: though potentially not handmade, if you’re looking for quality material and design, you can’t beat the Rocky Mountain Barber Company.There really isn’t a comb out there like it, and its reputation speaks for itself.
+Best Beard Comb for Top Notch Quality: though potentially not handmade, if you’re looking for quality material and design, you can’t beat the Rocky Mountain Barber Company.There really isn’t a comb out there like it, and its reputation speaks for itself.